Degree two unirational parametrizations over the real field: The classification of surfaces with biregular involutions over non-closed fields

 Using the previous lemma, we can conclude the following proposition:

 \begin{prop} Let $(X, \tau)$ be a minimal pair with $\mathrm{rk}\,\NS(X)^\tau >1$ and $K_X$ not nef.
-Then $(X, \tau)$ is one of the following: \begin{enumerate} \item There exists a smooth conic fibration $f: X\rightarrow C$ with a non-trivial involution $\upsilon$ of $C$ such that $f\circ \tau = \upsilon \circ f$ and $C$ is a smooth projective curve; \item There exists a conic fibration $f: X\rightarrow C$, with singular fibers with a non-trivial involution $\upsilon$ of $C$ such that $f\circ \tau = \upsilon \circ f$ and $C$ is a smooth projective curve; \item There exists a conic fibration $f: X \rightarrow C$ such that $f\circ \tau = f$; the involution $\tau$ induces a non-trivial involution on every smooth fiber and $C$ is a smooth projective curve;. \end{enumerate} \end{prop} \begin{proof} By Lemma~\ref{lemma:bpfpencil}, we have a $\tau$-invariant base point free linear system of Iitaka dimension $1$ defined over $k$, and this defines a fibration $X \rightarrow C$ with an involution $\upsilon$ of $C$ (possibly trivial) such that $\upsilon \circ f = f \circ \tau$.
+Then $(X, \tau)$ is one of the following: \begin{enumerate} \item There exists a smooth conic fibration $f: X\rightarrow C$ with a non-trivial involution $\upsilon$ of $C$ such that $f\circ \tau = \upsilon \circ f$ and $C$ is a smooth projective curve; \item There exists a conic fibration $f: X\rightarrow C$, with singular fibers with a non-trivial involution $\upsilon$ of $C$ such that $f\circ \tau = \upsilon \circ f$ and $C$ is a smooth projective curve; \item There exists a conic fibration $f: X \rightarrow C$ such that $f\circ \tau = f$; the involution $\tau$ induces a non-trivial involution on every smooth fiber and $C$ is a smooth projective curve. \end{enumerate} \end{prop} \begin{proof} By Lemma~\ref{lemma:bpfpencil}, we have a $\tau$-invariant base point free linear system of Iitaka dimension $1$ defined over $k$, and this defines a fibration $X \rightarrow C$ with an involution $\upsilon$ of $C$ (possibly trivial) such that $\upsilon \circ f = f \circ \tau$.
 The minimality implies that $f$ is a conic fibration.

 Assume that $\upsilon$ is trivial.
-We would like to prove that $\tau$ induces a non-trivial action on every smooth fiber so that this case gives us the case of (3).
-Let $D$ be the fixed locus for $\tau$.
+We would like to prove that $\tau$ induces a non-trivial action on every smooth fiber so that this case gives case (3).
+Let $D$ be the fixed locus of $\tau$.
 The locus $D$ contains the horizontal curve $D_h$ and the vertical curve $D_v$.
 Since the action of $\tau$ on the generic fiber of $f$ is non-trivial, the map $D_h \rightarrow C$ has to be a degree-two finite morphism.
 Let $U$ be the complement of singular fibers of $f$.
 Consider the following morphism: